We sort your Self Assessment for you. £169, all in.

 However, you can claim Foreign Tax Credit relief for the tax you’ve paid already.

-What if I’m a foreign student?
+Am I a UK tax resident if I’m a foreign student?

 You don’t need to worry about UK tax on your foreign income or gains, as long as you’re using them for basic things like food, rent, tuition fee, etc.